OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

   checks to be done every transaction.
 A larger value (e.g, 60) is more efficient if the database is read-mostly.
 With a value of 0, the cache is not used (?)
-* Unfortunately, the MySOL library is implemented in C and uses blocking IO, which means it doesn't play nicely with gunicorn and gevent (it prevents switching).
-Although there are alternate MySQL libraries available that are pure python, RelStorage seems fairly tightly coupled to this particular implementation. *This may be a deal breaker.*
+* Unfortunately, the default MySOL library is implemented in C and uses blocking IO, which means it doesn't play nicely with gunicorn and gevent (it prevents switching).
+We use an alternate driver that does play nicely by monkey-patching the system.
+* The value of ``shared-blob-dir`` is critical; if false, there are other tunables (like ``blob-cache-size`` to consider).